Job Search Masterclass Job Search Strategy and Planning

 Change their worry into actual help by giving them specific tasks.
 Give your close circle "homework," like introducing you to one person in their field or watching for openings at a list of specific companies.

-By managing your limits, clearly explaining what you need, and giving specific things for people to do, your network becomes a helpful system that saves your energy, instead of a confusing source of stress.
+When you manage your limits, explain what you need clearly, and give people specific tasks, your network becomes a helpful system that saves your energy, not a confusing source of stress.

 Quick Action: Moving from Hard to Smooth